The Lower Mainland celebrates the Diwali Festival every autumn with East Indian cultural celebrations taking place in Vancouver, Surrey and elsewhere.

 Click on any of the above links to jump to specific information, or continue reading to learn all about the Diwali Festival.

-Diwali Festival in Metro Vancouver
+Diwali Festival in Vancouver and Surrey

 Some Diwali Fest events only attract a couple of dozen people or so, but the main Surrey event attracts one or two hundred, and the Vancouver one even more.